alexfelipe/seven-days-of-code-kotlin/README.md

 - `day 4`:
   - creating the HTML and CSS to presents the top 250 movies:
 ![HTML sample to show top 250 movies](https://user-images.githubusercontent.com/8989346/161401699-a3ea37ae-7522-4595-832c-8c8c6e75a950.png)
+- `day 5`:
+  - encapsulating the code of HTTP request and JSON parsing, but was done on previous days 😄

 ## 📁 Access the project